maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 of "design flaws" "hacked" to innocent bad people - or worse.

-Those laws exist mostly because it's common here to take shortcuts to do stuff (like cheating other people).
+Those laws exist mostly because it's common here to take shortcuts to do stuff (like stealing other people).
 Looking for the bright side, people can be really creative.
 The other side is that a lot of people use that creativity to do bad things.